Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Print your API usage history in an aggregated view (by service, by day/hour/min)*
+*Print historical API usage (in an aggregated view, by service, by day/hour/min).*

 > The above command returns JSON structured like this: